IKE Platform

 Skip AlignmentReconciler — do not sync inter-subproject dependency versions. |

-The AlignmentReconciler is also invoked from ws:align-publish (standalone alignment-only shortcut), ws:feature-start-publish, ws:checkpoint-publish, and the per-subproject catch-up step inside ws:release-publish.
+The AlignmentReconciler is also invoked from ws:align-publish (standalone alignment-only shortcut), ws:feature-start-publish, ws:checkpoint-publish, and the per-member catch-up step inside ws:release-publish.
 Logic is shared; entry points differ.

 mvn ws:scaffold-publish